fjukstad/walrus/README.md

 ## IO
-Each pipeline stage should write any output data to the directory `/walrus/$STAGENAME` that is automatically mounted onside the docker container on start-up.
+Each pipeline stage should write any output data to the directory `/walrus/STAGENAME` that is automatically mounted onside the docker container on start-up.
 Walrus automatically mounts input directories from its dependencies on start-up at `/walrus/INPUT_STAGENAME`.
 The user specifies where this `/walrus` directory is on the host OS by using the `-output` command line flag (see Usage for more information).
 On default it writes everything to a `walrus` directory in the current working directory of where the user executes the walrus command.

+Walrus also writes the pipeline description to a `walrus/.walrus` directory on the host.

 ## Parallelism
 Pipeline stages that could be run in parallel are run in parallel by default.